Seolhun/cache/.github/PULL_REQUEST_TEMPLATE.md

 ## Why

-> Write the resonable backgrounds about this task.
+> Write a reasonable background about this task.

 ## Related issue

-> Link related issues
+> Links related issue

 ## Additional context